2021–22 NCAA football bowl games: All-star games

 Each of these games features college seniors, or players whose college football eligibility is ending, who are individually invited by game organizers.
 These games are scheduled to follow the team-competitive bowls, to allow players selected from bowl teams to participate.
 The all-star games may include some players from non-FBS programs.

 A new all-star game, the HBCU Legacy Bowl, was announced in March 2021, and concluded the overall college football post-season on February 19, 2022.
-All times are EST.